Fargo, Georgia

 Fargo is a city in Clinch County, Georgia, United States.
 As of the 2020 census, the city had a population of 250.
-Formerly a town, it was incorporated by the Georgia state legislature in 1992, effective on April 1 of that year.
+Formerly a town, it was incorporated by the Georgia state legislature in 1992, effective from April 1.

+Fargo is one of the most remote cities in Georgia, with the only settlement in almost 20 miles is Williamsburg.

 Fargo is located near the Okefenokee Swamp and is the western gateway to the Okefenokee National Wildlife Refuge.
 Also nearby is Stephen C. Foster State Park.

-The city was threatened in April and May 2007 by the Bugaboo Scrub Fire, the largest wildfire in Georgia's history.
+The Bugaboo Scrub Fire threatened the city in April and May 2007, the largest wildfire in Georgia's history.

 Geography

 Fargo is located in southern Clinch County at 30°41′12″N 82°34′1″W (30.686698, −82.567076).
-Its western border is formed by Suwannoochee Creek, which is also the Echols County line.
+Its western border is formed by Suwannoochee Creek, also the Echols County line.
 The Suwannee River forms the eastern border of the city.

-U.S. Route 441 passes through the eastern side of the city, leading north 28 mi to Homerville, Georgia, and south 39 mi to Lake City, Florida.
+U.S. Route 441 passes through the city's eastern side, leading north 28 mi to Homerville, Georgia, and south 39 mi to Lake City, Florida.
 Georgia State Route 177 leads northeast 17 mi to its end in the Okefenokee Swamp at Stephen C. Foster State Park.

 According to the United States Census Bureau, Fargo has a total area of 7.1 km2, of which 0.03 sqkm, or 0.46%, is water.

 Demographics

-2020 census

 As of the 2020 United States census, there were 250 people, 89 households, and 59 families residing in the city.